lunarfusion/heartwise/docs/contributing.md

  - not replicate functionality of existing components
  - use BEM CSS, with double underscores for elements (&__element) and double dashes for variants (&--variant)
  - include story YMLs for expected implementations of variants

+## Issues

+Issue branches should be named for the issue # and include the agreed upon acronym for the project, sprint, or whatever convention the team decides.

+Example:

+HWD-008 (Heartwise Drupal issue #8).

+## Commits

+Use conventional commits where applicable.
+Learn about them [here.](https://www.conventionalcommits.org/en/v1.0.0/).

+New component or variant:
+--feat: xxxxx

+Update node packages:
+--core: xxxxxx

+Correct a bug:
+--fix: xxxxxx